KarryRen/UML/README.md

 ## Dataset Acquisition

-We use 3 datasets to test our UML network.
+We use **3 datasets** to test our UML network.
+You can download the raw dataset from the following links, we also write the Pre-Process code.
+Please read them carefully and follow the guidelines !

 - **I-SPY1 Trail Dataset**.
 Could be downloaded from [**HERE**](https://www.kaggle.com/datasets/saarthakkapse/ispy1-trail-dataset) !
 The Pre-Process code is in `ispy_preprocess.py`.
 - **Refuge Glaucoma**.
 Could be downloaded from [**HERE**](https://pan.baidu.com/s/1DE8a3UgwGJY85bsr4U7tdw?pwd=2023) !